MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/search/azure-search.md

 > [!NOTE]
 > When creating an index from an application that must be kept responsive, use the `Indexes.CreateAsync` method.

-For more information, see [Create an Azure Search index using the .NET SDK](https://docs.microsoft.com/en-us/azure/search/search-create-index-dotnet) on the Microsoft Documentation Portal.
+For more information, see [Create an Azure Search index using the .NET SDK](/azure/search/search-create-index-dotnet/).

 ## Deleting the Azure Search Index